application traffic steering

 Improved Network Agility: The SDN Controller enables organizations to respond quickly to changing business needs, allowing for a more agile and flexible network infrastructure.
 It simplifies the deployment of new applications and services, reduces time-to-market, and enhances the organization’s ability to innovate.

-Cost Savings: By automating network management tasks and optimizing resource allocation, HP SDN Controller helps organizations reduce operational costs.
+Cost Savings: By automating network management tasks and optimizing resource allocation, the HP SDN Controller helps organizations reduce operational costs.
 It eliminates the need for manual configurations on individual devices, reduces human errors, and improves overall network efficiency.

 Scalability and Flexibility: The SDN Controller allows organizations to scale their network infrastructure as their business snowballs.
 It supports integrating new devices, services, and technologies without disrupting the existing network, ensuring flexibility and future infrastructure-proofing.